What are Term, Whole Life & Universal Life?

 How much Life Insurance coverage should I get?

 The mortality protection gap is the shortfall in the amount of money you should be providing to meet the financial needs of your family in the event of your death.

 The Critical Illness protection gap is the shortfall in the amount of money you should be providing to meet the financial needs of you and your family before you can return to work.

 Do you know your shortfall amounts?
-Life Insurance Calculator by the Life Insurance Association (LIA) will estimate how much additional insurance you need.
+Check out the calculators below that will estimate how much additional insurance you need.

 Factors to consider before taking up a Term Plan, Whole Life Plan or Universal Life Plan

 The pros for life insurance is you can pay off the premium during the early age of life which most likely when you have the capability to pay the premium.

 This statement has two parts.
 “Buy term” analysis is done in this post.
 You will save some cost by buying term insurance.
 The second part of this statement is to “invest the rest”.
 You need to invest the rest if are opting for term plan as to compensate the premium cost during retirement years.
 If you are a spender that spends the amount that you save from buying term insurance, then we would rather prefer you go get life insurance.